LayerManager/layman/doc/rest.md

    - if file names are provided, files must be uploaded subsequently using [POST Workspace Layer Chunk](#post-workspace-layer-chunk)
    - if published file has empty bounding box (i.e. no features), its bounding box on WMS/WFS endpoint is set to the whole World
    - if QML style is used (either directly within this request, or indirectly from previous state on server), it must list all attributes contained in given data file
-   - it is allowed to publish time-series layer by setting time_regex parameter and sending one or more main raster files (compressed in one archive or uncompressed) with the same extension, color interpretation, bounding box, raster size, nodata value, mask flags, and data type name.
-Filename can be at most 210 characters long.
+   - it is allowed to publish time-series layer - see [POST Workspace Layers](#post-workspace-layers)
 - *title*
 - *description*
 - *crs*, string, e.g. `EPSG:3857`, supported EPSG codes are defined by [LAYMAN_INPUT_SRS_LIST](./env-settings.md#LAYMAN_INPUT_SRS_LIST)